andinianst93/next-kelastrading/README.md

 </ul>

+Rabu 8 Maret 2023
+1. Update sitemap
+2. Provide list of urls that has to 301 redirection in nginxconf files
+3. Meeting with Leo
+4. Coordinate with frontend to finish schema json to Glossary's article page
+5. Update blog layout with designer.

+Kamis 9 Maret 2023
+1. Upload Glossarium Articles
+2. Coordinate with front end to revise content styling in Glossary
+3. Upload Kelas Trading in Staging
+4. Revise button placement in blog.

+Jumat 10 Maret 2023

 Just input from me for content writers:
 1. Check the facts first.
 Example: https://www.hsb.co.id/learn/forex/technical-analysis.html When I asked one of our Market Analysts, they said it was right or wrong.
 But if we talk about technical analysis, it's more about charts.